-Trade debts are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method, less any allowance for expected credit losses.
+Trade debts are initially recognized at fair value and subsequently measured at amortized cost using the effective interest method, less any allowance for expected credit losses.

-Other receivables are recognised at amortised cost, less any allowance for expected credit losses.
+Other receivables are recognized at amortized cost, less any allowance for expected credit losses.